$4.899 million distributed to 199 local organizations through the 2023 Community Grants Program!

-- Organizational capacity building (including staff wellness, training and professional development, costs associated with organizational mergers, etc.)
+- Organizational capacity building (including staff wellness, training and professional development, costs associated with organizational mergers, fundraising for general operating etc.)

-- Capital costs critical to the organization fulfilling its mission (including purchasing or upgrading physical assets including technology, safety equipment, vehicles, office equipment, etc.)
+- Modest capital costs critical to the organization fulfilling its mission (including purchasing or upgrading physical assets including technology, safety equipment, vehicles, office equipment, etc.)

 Ineligible expenses include:

 - Fundraising campaign costs and contributions

 - Capital campaigns (e.g., for new buildings, land, monuments)

 - Political activities that are prohibited by the Canada Revenue Agency

 - Grants primarily benefiting individuals (outside of the activities of eligible organizations)